 Up in the storage lofts was a couch that fell out of the 1970’s amid other long forgotten props.
 We hung out up there talking, which eventually lead to kissing.
 And more kissing.
 And lots more kissing after that.
 I was his first kiss and he was mine.
 Technique wise, it was beyond terrible, neither of us had any idea of the mechanics; however it was one of the most beautiful memories I have.
 That secret moment was a world of our own.
 Oh, to be young and unrehearsed again!

 We met up there several times after to make out – that’s as far as it went.
-Our relationship started to get weird at the 2 week mark.
-John was struggling with it; he came from a divorced family, school was difficult (he was graduating in the spring), and I could feel him pulling away.
+Our relationship started to get weird at the two week mark.
+John was struggling with it; he came from a divorced family, school was difficult, and I could feel him pulling away.
 He broke up with me on the stage, with the fire curtain down.
 I was upset, but waited till I was safe in my room to cry about it.
 I always figured we’d get back together, but he was firm about that not happening.
 Still, I had hoped.

 A very broken and depressed John spent the night bawling at my college apartment, trying to make sense of the devastation she had wrought in his life.
 I watched him progress through all the stages of grief in the following weeks.

 I got dumped by my serious boyfriend around the same time, with the same circumstances.
-We became each other’s comfort, which morphed into a FWB relationship that went on and off for the next few years.
+We became each other’s comfort, which morphed into a very physical friendship that went on and off for the next few years.
 He made it quite clear we would never become more than friends and balked whenever I mentioned otherwise.

 The whole thing ended without fanfare.
 He kissed me good-bye, full on the mouth, as he did so many years ago backstage.
-I had made the decision to move 3 states away in effort to re-start my life.
+I had made the decision to move to North Carolina in effort to re-start my life.
 I met my husband soon thereafter.